 Industry Analysis & Industry Trends

-The Railway Equipment Manufacturing and Repair industry has performed strongly over the five years through 2012-13.
-Revenue is expected to increase at a compound annual rate of 3.7%.
-In 2012-13, the industry is expected to be worth $3.63 billion, a 4.1% increase on 2011-12.
+The Railway Equipment Manufacturing and Repair industry has performed strongly through the economic slowdown and is anticipated to grow over 2013-14.
+Revenue is expected to contract at a compound annual 0.2% over the five years through 2013-14.
 Industry order books have been strong, with investment by state governments in commuter trains, increased government spending on rail, and strong growth in demand for bulk rail freight transport.
+In 2013-14, the industry is expected to be worth $3.4 billion, a 2.4% increase on 2012-13.
 The industry has been able to prosper despite the strengthening Australian dollar, which has made many other areas of manufacturing uncompetitive... purchase to read more

 Industry Report - Starting a New Business Chapter

-Public transport operators are a major market for the industry... purchase to read more
+Public transport operators are a major market for the industry.
+To win work, firms need to have close working relationships with transit authorities and state governments... purchase to read more